Summary

 Hybrid cloud security challenges

-Network-transmitted data is susceptible to eavesdropping and man-in-the-middle attacks, where attackers imitate trusted endpoints, which are significant issues in hybrid cloud security.
-Enterprise mobility managers must encrypt communications and data to prevent such breaches.
+Network-transmitted data is vulnerable to eavesdropping and man-in-the-middle attacks.
+Attackers can intercept or imitate trusted endpoints to gain access to sensitive information.
+Enterprise mobility managers must prioritize encryption to prevent such breaches.

 Possible solutions: